Privacy Policy

 implementation of precontractual measures.

-Fulfilment of legal obligations or grounds of public
+Fulfilment of legal obligations or grounds of public interest

 Processing of personal data may be necessary for the